 MATLAB, short for Matrix Laboratory, is a numerical computing environment and programming language.
 Essentially, it is a very intelligent calculator.
-Your FED 101 and BME 210 courses are designed to introduce you to the basics of the language.
+Your CS 101 course is designed to introduce you to the basic of the language.
 NJIT provides a license for you to download and use MATLAB on your personal computer here.
 Prior programming experience is not necessary to learn to use MATLAB, but it may be helpful.
 CodeAcademy teaches Python, a language similarly structured to MATLAB.
 Again, though not necessary, this experience may be helpful to you.
 MATLAB will be used in almost all of your BME classes.